whaifang/nodejstest/client/README.md

 This is a demo for Kubesphere Pipeline.
 This is a demo for Kubesphere Pipeline.
 This is a demo for Kubesphere Pipeline.
-This is a demo for Kubesphere Pipeline.
-This is a demo for Kubesphere Pipeline.
-This is a demo for Kubesphere Pipeline.